ChenghaoMou/chenghaomou.github.io/highlights/Archive/Xiong et al. - 2022 - Simple Local Attentions Remain Competitive for Lon.textbundle/text.md

 ***

 > Fixed local patterns.
 These methods restrict each token to only
-> attend a local window of to- kens.
+> attend a local window of tokens.
 The long-range interactions
 > are achieved by the depth of the model.

+^0125cb

 ***

 > Learnable sparse attention patterns.
 Instead of relying on the
 > inductive bias of locality, methods like Reformer (Kitaev et
 > al., 2020) and Sinkhorn Attention (Tay et al., 2020) allow the
-> model to adap- tively select tokens to attend to.
+> model to adaptively select tokens to attend to.

 ***